alexmsalmeida/amr-profiler/README.md

 ## How to run

 1. Edit the configuration file [`config/config.yml`](config/config.yml).
-    - `input_file: TSV file with paths to forward and reverse metagenomic reads to analyse (ending _1.fastq.gz and _2.fastq.gz).
+    - `input_file`: TSV file with paths to forward and reverse metagenomic reads to analyse (ending _1.fastq.gz and _2.fastq.gz).
     - `output_dir`: Directory to save output results.
     - `ncores`: Number of cores to use for the analyses.